benedictazucena/toy-robot/README.md

 1. Run this command to start the application in manual command input:
 `$ python robot_app.py 5 5`
-*Note: The arguments 5 5 are the dimensions (x,y) of the table to be used*
+*note: the arguments 5 5 are the dimensions (x,y) of the table to be used*

 1. You may also use fileinput by specifying the flag -f and filename.
 `$ python robot_app.py 5 5 -f commands.txt`